 On the slightly more visited Patong beach a few deck chairs had actually been occupied by visitors.
 One of them is Ben Long from England.
 He is staying in Phuket for 14 days as a quarantine procedure before he can go to Bangkok, where he is going to teach English.

 “It has been pretty bizarre cause it feels kind of solitary even sitting here on the beach.
 It actually surprised me how much closed down it is.
 So I’ve been spending most time eating, what else can you do,” Ben says.

 Ben’s purpose of visit is very symptomatic for the people who are coming into the Phuket Sandbox.
-They are in many cases using Phuket as a transit to get further in to other parts of Thailand where they have plans, rather than being there solely for the purpose of holiday.
+They are in many cases using Phuket as a transit to get further in to other parts of Thailand where they have work or studies to attend to, rather than being there solely for the purpose of holiday.

 “I told my friends who want to come out and visit me, that they should wait, cause it’s not super interesting to just be on holiday down here at the moment,” Ben adds.